Citra-Standalone/TSupport-Advance/README.md

 **Acknowledgements**

-This repository incorporates code from the osm0sis project ([PlayIntegrityFork](https://github.com/osm0sis/PlayIntegrityFork)) without formal permission.
+This repository incorporates code from the osm0sis project ([PlayIntegrityFork](https://github.com/osm0sis/PlayIntegrityFork)).
 I acknowledge that the original authors and contributors have created valuable work, and I encourage users to respect the licensing terms of the original project.

 ## Contact/Support
 [💬Telegram](https://t.me/citraintegritytrick)